fotor-2025042422352

 "Unfortunately, I don't think we are moving forwards at the rate that we would like to, the gap is similar to the beginning of the year.
 We have just got to keep our heads down, keep focused, keep working, keep tunnelling and eventually we'll get there.
 It's difficult to say how we'll be on race pace, the car has generally not felt strong this weekend for me but today, once I was able to get the tyres into a better place, it was a little more promising".

-Toto Wolff says that today’s results -P6 and P12- do not reflect what they expected after Friday:
+Toto Wolff remarks that today’s results -P6 and P12- do not reflect what the team expected after Friday:

-On Ferrari’ side, Charles Leclerc is of course satisfied with today’s result:
+On Ferrari’ side, Charles Leclerc is satisfied with today’s result:

 "It feels really good to come here and put everything together on such a difficult track.
 Although I was not very happy with turns 1-2-3, it was a good lap and I’m really glad to have secured pole.
 I feel at ease with the car.
 It feels great to drive and really makes you think of how to extract its full potential.
 Tomorrow will be a tight race and it is good to have Carlos by my side.
 The pace is there for both our cars and hopefully we can keep our positions until the end to bring home a strong result for our team".

-Laurent Mekies, Ferrari’s Racing Director, says today’s results are:
+Laurent Mekies, Ferrari’s Racing Director, states that today’s results are:

 "Important in terms of morale, for the team here at the track and for everyone working back in Maranello, after what happened in Imola".